Entrepreneurship

 👉 you can get feedback on both the UX and the UI

 Once you (and your users) are happy with your fidelity prototyping, you can build your product for real.
-But before that, you need to make sure that your users are actually happy.
-You do that through user testing, so that’s what we’ll look at in the next article.
+But before that, you need to ensure your users are happy.